MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/provide-consent-office365.md

 - Relationship analytics and health score
 - Who knows whom

 Previously, the consent for these capabilities were provided from **Microsoft 365 admin center** > **Settings** > **Org settings** > **Dynamics 365 Sales Insights - Analytics** and **Dynamics 365 Sales Insights - Connection graph** respectively.
-The consents are now consolidated for all the Dynamics 365 applications to use office 365 data.
+The consent to use office data are now consolidated and are applicable for all the Dynamics 365 applications.

 > [!IMPORTANT]
-> If your organization is an existing relationship intelligence customer and you've provided consent in **Microsoft 365 admin center** > **Settings** > **Org settings** > **Dynamics 365 Sales Insights – Analytics**, the consent is valid until September 2022.
+> The consent provided in **Dynamics 365 Sales Insights - Analytics** is valid until September 2022.
 After that, you'll need to provide consent as described in this article.
 We recommend that you provide consent as early as possible to avoid any loss of functionality.

 The Relationship analytics and who knows whom capabilities in Dynamics 365 Sales include insights based on email interactions from Exchange Online.